eugenetrigubapw/dotfiles/README.md

 ./install.sh
 ```

+💡 Note: The repository is intended to be cloned into a top-level directory in
+the `$HOME` directory because GNU Stow defaults to using the parent directory
+for it's symlinking.
+If cloned elsewhere, the `stow` commands in `install.sh`
+would need to be updated.

-## Homebrew Packages
+## Homebrew Management

-To update your `homebrew/Brewfile` with your currently installed Homebrew formulae and casks, run:
+To update your `homebrew/Brewfile` with your currently installed Homebrew
+formulae and casks, run:

 ```sh
 chmod u+x homebrew/sync-brewfile.sh
 ./homebrew/sync-brewfile.sh
 ```

-This script only updates the `homebrew/Brewfile` with your current manually installed Homebrew packages; it does not install or remove any packages.
+This script only updates the `homebrew/Brewfile` with your current manually
+installed Homebrew packages.
+It does not install or remove any packages.
 You can then use `git diff` to review the changes.